jlucaspains/go-rest-template/readme.md

 Before you push a similar solution to a production environment, keep the following recommendations in mind:

 1. Kubernetes secrets are not really secret.
 If possible, you should leverage a secrets platform such as Azure Key Vault.
 2. Favor managed database solutions instead of container based solution.
-Remember that if you do database in a container, you will need to take care of backups and other reliability related features that are typically available in managed solutions available in cloud platforms such as AWS and Azure.
+Remember that if you use database in a container, you will need to take care of backups and other reliability related features that are typically available in managed solutions in cloud platforms such as AWS and Azure.
 3. Avoid using the latest tag for releases.
 If a pod goes down and comes back up, it might use a different version of the image than the other containers of the same type.